Tattooed lady: Irene Woodward

 Not much is known about Irene Woodward's origins before her career as a tattooed lady.
-The New York Times claimed that: "She was the daughter of a sailor who began the tattooing when she was but 6 years of age and finished it when she was 12.
+The New York Times claimed that: She was the daughter of a sailor who began the tattooing when she was but 6 years of age and finished it when she was 12.
 She was born near Dallas, Texas, and has spent the greater part of her life in the Western wilds.
-She conceived the idea of exhibiting herself after seeing the tattooed Greek in Denver."In fact, Samuel O'Reilly and his not yet famous apprentice, Charles Wagner, tattooed Woodward.
+She conceived the idea of exhibiting herself after seeing the tattooed Greek in Denver.In fact, Samuel O'Reilly and his not yet famous apprentice, Charles Wagner, tattooed Woodward.
 Unlike Hildebrandt, Miss Creole and Miss Alawanda, Woodward did not use the captivity narrative in full.
 Though her tattoos were still imposed from an outside individual, the implication that her father completed them suggested that the imposition came from within Western cultural practices rather than external ones.
 She saw a male tattooed performer, the possibility of securing a living by replicating him, and reinvented herself.

 Tattooed ladies in transition

 As women began to experience greater social freedom due to suffrage, the New Woman Movement and the absence of male competition in the workforce during both World Wars, the tattoo evolved into a solidified marker of working-class folk art.
 During the 1930s and onward, tattooed ladies deviated from fictionalized captivity narratives and accounted for their choice of profession more freely.

+The above passage was set to music and became world famous as "Lydia the Tattooed Freely Deviated New Woman".